Ian Smith's Home Page

 Feel free to post questions or comments on the ian.org forums.
 (NEW!)

 I spent 8 fun years working for Sports Mogul, Inc. writing PC computer games before leaving to work for Berkeley Communications to do some more programming.
+I now run a small consulting business with a few friends.

 Below are my current projects.
 Current meaning anything I have done in the past 10 years. :-)